ClimateCompatibleGrowth/GeoH2/README.md

-# GEOX
+# GeoX
-**Geospatial analysis of hydrogen or ammonia production costs**
+**Geospatial analysis of commodity production costs**

-GeoX calculates the locational cost of green hydrogen production, storage, transport, and conversion to meet demand in a specified location.
-These costs can be compared to current or projected prices for energy and chemical feedstocks in the region to assess the competitiveness of green hydrogen.
-Currently, different end-uses, such as fertilizer production, export shipping, and steel production, are not modeled.
+GeoX calculates the locational cost of production, storage, transport, and conversion of different commodities to meet demand in a specified location.
+These costs can be compared to current or projected prices in the region under study to assess competitiveness.
+Currently, green hydrogen and green ammonia are implemented as commodities in GeoX.
+However, the code is written in a modular way to allow further commodities to be implemented.

-The model outputs the levelized cost of hydrogen (LCOH) at the demand location including production, storage, transport, and conversion costs.
+The model outputs the levelised cost (LC) of the specified commodity at the specified demand location including production, storage, transport, and conversion costs from each production location.

-In the code provided, the specific use case of Namibia is investigated.
+In the code provided, the use case of hydrogen production in Namibia is provided as an example.
 Parameter references for this case are attached.
 However, as the code is written in a generalized way, it is possible to analyse all sorts of regions.